 On completing the course, students will understand the main theoretical tools used to explain social phenomena.
 They will also be familiar with current debates in various substantive areas of sociology.

-One lecture and one one-hour seminar per week in Michaelmas Term.
+One lecture and one one-hour seminar per week in Michaelmas Term of the second year.

 Requirements: